beckdac/qtkiln/README.md

 ### Current dependency set:
 ```
   WiFi at version 3.1.3
   Networking at version 3.1.3
   Preferences at version 3.1.3
-PID_v2 at version 2.0.1
+  MAX31855_RT at version 0.6.1
-MAX31855_RT
   SPI at version 3.1.3
   EspMQTTClientFork at version 1.13.4
   ArduinoOTA at version 3.1.3
   Update at version 3.1.3
   PubSubClient at version 2.8
   WebServer at version 3.1.3
   FS at version 3.1.3
   ESPmDNS at version 3.1.3
   TM1637 at version 1.2.0
   ArduinoJson at version 7.3.1
+  QuickPID at version 3.1.9
+  sTune at version 2.4.0
 ```